Innov8ion-developer/pokebot/README.md

 ## let's trigger it ##

-double click on the newly created skill in the diagram.
+Double click on the newly created skill in the diagram.
-In this new view, set the trigger – The trigger is when the user fires the “Get-Pokemon” intent.
+In this new view, set the trigger –
+The trigger is when the user fires the “Get-Pokemon” intent.
 ![Alt text](/../screenshots/part2/Picture24.png?raw=true "")

 Add an action